 - Your Council rates notice or similar document to prove you’re the owner of your home

 - An image of your Pensioner Concession Card or Department of Veterans’ Affairs Gold Card to confirm it’s still active and valid

-For this program, the NSW state government has chosen five installers to handle each region of the state.
+The NSW state government has chosen five installers for this program to handle each state region.
 The selected installers include: